From Manchester, Conn.

-Originally from Manchester, Conn.
-Katie Eliason began her dance training at Hartford Ballet under the direction of Susan Brooker and Franco De Vita.
-While at Hartford Ballet she was in Kirk Peterson’s American Nutcracker and the Sleeping Beauty.
+Originally from Manchester, Conn., Katie Eliason began her dance training at Hartford Ballet under the direction of Susan Brooker and Franco De Vita.
+While at Hartford Ballet, she was in Kirk Peterson’s American Nutcracker and The Sleeping Beauty.
 She also was the inaugural recipient of the Francine Goldfarb Scholarship in 2005.
-Katie spent her summers furthering her training at Central Pennsylvania Youth Ballet, Virginia School of the Arts, and Walnut Hill, among others.
-Ms. Eliason danced with BalletMet Columbus and Atlanta Ballet as a trainee prior to joining NB2 in 2010 and most recently becoming an apprentice with Nashville Ballet in 2013.
+Eliason spent her summers furthering her training at Central Pennsylvania Youth Ballet, Virginia School of the Arts and Walnut Hill, among others.
+Eliason danced with BalletMet Columbus and Atlanta Ballet as a trainee prior to joining NB2 in 2010.

-While at Atlanta Ballet she danced in John Mcfall’s Peter Pan, Michael Pink’s Dracula, and Lauri Stalling’s Big.
-In her three years as a member of Nashville Ballet second company, Katie has had the pleasure of performing in many outreach productions across Tennessee and participating in W.I.P.
-(Works In Progress) a project to benefit local animal shelters.
-She has been featured as The Cat in Paul Vasterling’s Peter and the Wolf and a soloist in Kelsey Bartman’s Sonata Representativa.
-Katie has had the opportunity to dance with the company in such performances as Paul Vasterling’s Carmina Burana, Peter Pan, and The Ben Folds Project.
-Katie was also in Gina Patterson’s …But the flowers have yet to come, Dominic Walsh’s The Whistling, and Christopher Stuart’s Under the Lights.
+While at Atlanta Ballet, she danced in John McFall’s Peter Pan and Lauri Stalling’s Big.
+In her three years as a member of Nashville Ballet second company, Eliason had the pleasure of performing in many Community Engagement productions across Tennessee as well as participating in W.I.P.
+(Works In Progress), a project to benefit local animal shelters.
+She has been featured as The Cat in Nashville Ballet Artistic Director & CEO Paul Vasterling’s Peter and the Wolf and a soloist in Kelsey Bartman’s Sonata Representativa.
+Eliason has had the opportunity to dance with the company in such performances as Vasterling’s Carmina Burana, Peter Pan and The Ben Folds Project.
+Eliason was also in Gina Patterson’s …but the flowers have yet to come, Dominic Walsh’s The Whistling and Christopher Bruce's Moonshine.

-When not dancing Katie is an avid reader, a budding chef, and loves exploring all Nashville has to offer.
+When not dancing, Eliason is an avid reader, a budding chef and loves exploring all Nashville has to offer.